gravitational/teleport/docs/5.0/quickstart.md

 ## Step 1c: Setup Domain Name & TLS using Let's Encrypt

 Teleport requires a secure public endpoint for the Teleport UI and for end users to connect to.

-A domain name, DNS, and TLS are required for Teleport.
+A domain name and TLS are required for Teleport.
 We'll use Let's Encrypt to obtain a free TLS certificate.

 DNS Setup:<br>
 For this setup, we'll simply use a `A` or `CNAME` record pointing to the IP/FQDN of the machine with Teleport installed.